sympy/sympy/doc/src/tutorial/gotchas.rst

 two Python objects, SymPy never comes into play, and so you get a Python object.

+.. warning:: SymPy Live wraps both 1s in the expression ``1 + 1`` by Integer,
+so the example doesn't show what it is supposed to show.
+Similar issue occurs in few following examples as well.
+This occurs doesn't occur in actual desktop environment.

     >>> type(Integer(1) + 1)
     <class 'sympy.core.numbers.Integer'>
     >>> type(1 + 1)